 - Expertise and teamwork.
 Bipolar disease is often difficult to treat.
 At Mayo Clinic, you'll receive expert care from experienced professionals and national leaders.
 Specialists from psychiatry, psychology and other areas, as needed, will work with you to set personalized treatment goals and monitor your progress.

 - Latest diagnostic and treatment options.
 Getting the right medications for your needs is crucial.
-Mayo providers use blood tests or cheek (buccal) swab tests to help determine how your genes might affect your response to various antidepressant drugs, which you take in addition to mood stabilizers.
+In consultation, Mayo providers may use genetic tests to help determine how your body is processing various antidepressant or antipsychotic drugs.
 Doctors will work with you to carefully monitor medications, especially antidepressants, which can increase the risk of manic episodes.

 - Treatment for complicated cases.
 Mayo Clinic in Minnesota has a Mood Disorders Unit that provides inpatient treatment to adults whose bipolar disorder significantly affects their functioning or safety.
 Also in Minnesota, the Mayo Mood Clinic, an outpatient program, evaluates and treats adults who have treatment-resistant bipolar disorder.